Porcini Garlic Compound Butter adds rich flavour to grilled meats & vegetables, or simply enjoy spread on warm bread.

 Instructions

-- Soak the porcini mushrooms in a bowl of room temperature water for 30 minutes till fully softened.
+- Soak 9 g porcini mushrooms mushrooms in a bowl of room temperature water for 30 minutes till fully softened.

 - Gently squeeze each mushroom to drain away excess liquid.
 Reserve the liquid*.

-- Thinly slice then mince the mushrooms with the salt, and add to a mixing bowl.
+- Chop the mushrooms small and rub with ½ teaspoon salt then add to a mixing bowl.

-- Add the rest of the ingredients to the bowl and using a hand whisk, whip together till light and fluffy.
+- Add 110 g butter, 2 cloves garlic and ½ teaspoon black pepper to the bowl and using a hand whisk, whip together till light and fluffy.

 - Spoon the butter out onto a sheet of wax paper and roll into a log.
 Twist the ends of the paper to seal.
 Chill for 1 hour till the butter is solid then slice into rounds.